SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/syllabus.md

 **Module 3**

-- LO: Design an Open Science publishing strategy for the dissemination of research results
+- Design an Open Science publishing strategy for the dissemination of research results
-- LO: Identify the various practices of linking data and publication
+- Identify the various practices of linking data and publication
-- LO: Choose appropriate tools to assess the FAIRness of data and other research outputs
+- Choose appropriate tools to assess the FAIRness of data and other research outputs

 **Module 4**